FlippedCodes/Oxibooru-Resonite-Screenshot-Archive/README.md

 ## Honorable mentions

 This project was inspired by [yoshs' bash implementation](https://git.unix.dog/yosh/misc-scripts/src/branch/master/resonite-photoexif) and a great help to deal with Resonite's bson implementation.
+Also thankies goes out to JayKub for helping otu with coding. ~~I'm new to typescript!.
+Please don't hurt meeee!~~

 ## Why